 1. Provide verifiable value and plan for budget cuts

-Let’s start by digesting some of the latest research.
-It’s rather grim reading I’m afraid.
+The latest research makes clear marketers are going to face increased pressure to prove their worth.
 70% of senior marketers say their budgets have been cut as a result of COVID-19, according to a survey by Dun & Bradstreet.
 Yet, 76% are facing an “increasing pressure to deliver leads since the COVID-19 outbreak”.

-Gartner’s research is slightly more optimistic.
-It’s survey reveals that more than 44% of CMOs have experienced mid-year budget cuts as a result of the pandemic and 10.7% of those expect their budgets to face significant cuts of more than 15%.
+Gartner’s research is only slightly less pessimistic.
+Its survey reveals that almost half of CMOs have experienced mid-year budget cuts as a result of the pandemic.

 “CMOs should plan for future budgetary pressures now, rather than gamble on budgets bouncing back,” warned Ewan McIntyre, vice president analyst for Gartner for Marketers.
 “The brands that succeed in uncertain times are those that recognize the change around them and adjust to it, rather than wait for things to go back to normal.
 CMOs need to build a plan that sets out the costs that can be eliminated, the essential costs that must be shielded and the costs where greater efficiency and ROI can be delivered.”

-I asked marketers and business leaders about how their marketing may be affected a year from now.
-Many pointed towards an increased need for a results-driven approach.
+Many of the marketers and business leaders I spoke emphasised the increasing need for a results-driven approach.
 However, it’s not enough to achieve results, they must also be communicated effectively to business leaders so that they get a tangible sense of marketing’s value.

-Here’s what some of them had to say:
+Here’s what a few of them had to say:

 “Global advertising spend is set to fall by over 8% this year, which will undoubtedly lead to cuts because of COVID-19.
 What is clear, however, is the extent to which performance marketing has provided the opportunity to optimise marketing spend and garner results during a difficult time.
 For the industry, this success will only further solidify performance channels like affiliate or paid social as a necessity. “